DESIRING A NEW KNOWLEDGE

 What was going on in man's mind, at the imminence of the Fall, in the moments before original sin?
 Among other things, the desire for a new knowledge, the "knowledge of good and evil".
 See what the text says: "You will not certainly die, the serpent said to the woman.
 For God knows that when you eat from it your eyes will be opened, and you will be like God, knowing good and evil.
 When the woman saw that the fruit of the tree was good for food and pleasing to the eye, and also desirable for gaining wisdom, she took some and ate it.
 She also gave some to her husband, who was with her, and he ate it" (Genesis 3:5,6).

 Man already knew good, for he lived in God's presence.
 But he knew only theoretically about evil, for he knew that on the day he ate of the fruit of the "tree of the knowledge of good and evil" he would die (Genesis 2:16,17).
-But, as the text indicates, not satisfied with the splendor of the knowledge he already possessed, he desired another, announced by the serpent, that actually was nothing but the "evil" that he now knew by his own experience.
+But, as the text indicates, not satisfied with the splendor of the knowledge he already possessed, he desired another, announced by the serpent, which, deep down, was nothing but the "evil" that he now knew by his own experience.
 Created for a life of communion with God, man misused his will (Augustine, 2011, p.157), breaking that communion by acting contrary to his own essence and nature.

 Before he sinned against God, man was endowed with exceptional knowledge.
 He had been created to have dominion over all animals and to "subdue" the earth (Genesis 1:26-30).
-Thus, it is hard to imagine the knowledge he possessed about the world.
+Thus, one cannot imagine the knowledge he possessed about the world.
 His life of harmony with his Creator and the world gave him a knowledge about himself that is not even remotely comparable to that of today's man, who, imagining himself to be an ape descendant, does not know his origin, his destiny and the reason for his existence.
 But man had yet another, very high level of knowledge: he knew his Creator.
 This knowledge, incomparable to the rustic and muddy notions about God that are outlined in man-made religions and mythologies.

 That act contrary to his very essence led man to irreparable losses as to his body, his spirit, and his knowledge.
 Disconnected from his Creator, man lost his knowledge of himself, the world, and God.
 Now he is in spiritual and cognitive darkness, and his body progresses on a trajectory that culminates in death.
 He is stuck in the world of matter and without communication with his Creator's spiritual realm of light.
 That original man, from before the Fall, has died.